Skip to content

 What's the best privacy screen for Irmo subdivisions?

-Green Giant Arborvitae (3-5 ft/year, dense) or Nellie Stevens Holly (2-3 ft/year, berries).
+Green Giant Arborvitae (3–5 ft/year growth, dense) or Nellie Stevens Holly (2–3 ft/year, berries for birds).
 Both are evergreen and handle Irmo's soil.
-Plant 5-6 ft apart for a solid screen within 2-3 years.
+Plant 5–6 ft apart for a solid screen within 2–3 years.
+Leyland Cypress grows fastest but is more disease-prone.

 Related articles